Vadym Iermolaiev: Biography

 Born in Dnipro, Ukraine, Iermolaiev received his economic degree at the Dnipropetrovsk College of Technology and Economics in 1987.

 In 1995, Vadym Iermolaiev founded “Primus inter pares”.
 Two years later, the company was renamed into Alef, an industrial corporation.

-Iermolaiev is ranked 4th on the list of the most influential Dnipropetrovsk businessmen and is know to be the main developer of Dnipro, according to Forbes.
+Iermolaiev is the most influential Dnipropetrovsk businessmen and is known to be the main developer of Dnipro, according to Forbes.
 Iermolaiev is known as the developer, who has changed the urban architecture.

-The net worth of Iermolaiev, the CEO of Alef, a commercial-manufacturing corporation, is $322 million.
-He is rated in the Top 100 Ukrainian rich men.
+The net worth of Iermolaiev, the CEO of Alef, a commercial-manufacturing corporation, is $823 million.
+He is rated in the Top 15 Ukrainian rich men.

 In 2001, Vadym Iermolaiev founded Alef Estate to focus on commercial construction.
 In 2004, the company completed the development of New center, the first big shopping center in Dnipro.
 In 2006, Most-City, the biggest trade center of Ukraine, was built in Dnipro.
 The company also implemented such projects as Cascade Plaza mixed-use complex, Bosphorus shopping mall, Enigma and Prisma business centers.

 Vadym Iermolaiev is the creator and investor of Katerynoslavsky Boulevard, a cultural pedestrian area in the historic center of Dnipro.
 In recent years, Alef Estate has been developing such projects as Perekhrestya shopping mall, Ermolaev Center mixed-use complex, Artel shopping mall (Katerynoslavska cloth factory), Port City Apartment Complex, Boulevard on Yuzhnaya Street, and Troitsky Residential Complex.

 In April 2004, the Anti-Monopoly Committee of Ukraine officially permitted The Procter&Gamble Company to acquire CJSC Olvia Beta Cleaning Products Co (in Pokrov (formerly Ordzhonikidze), Dnipropetrovsk Oblast), 25% of which was owned by Iermolaiev.
 In 2004, the funds from the sale of the plant were invested in new large-scale projects in the eastern region of Ukraine.
 Plants for the production of plastic profile for windows Miroplast, the production of aerated concrete UDK and the only in the CIS plant for the production of fittings for windows translucent structures Axor were opened in partnership with a Turkish company.

 At the end of 2006, Vadym Iermolaiev sold CJSC Agrobank to PPF, a Czech financial group that manages assets to the value of more than $60 billion.

 In 2012, Vadym Iermolaiev became one of the patrons of the Kiddo Charity Foundation.

-In 2014, Iermolaiev lost his assets in Crimea (after the Annexation of Crimea by the Russian Federation) — production facilities and administrative premises of a company engaged in the production and sale of alcoholic beverages.
+In 2014, Iermolaiev lost all of his assets in Crimea (after the Annexation of Crimea by the Russian Federation) — production facilities and administrative premises of a company engaged in the production and sale of alcoholic beverages.

-Iermolaiev's fortune in 2016 was $322 million, according to Dragon Capital Investment Company, up $66 million than in the previous year.
+Iermolaiev's fortune in 2016 was $478 million, according to Dragon Capital Investment Company, up $66 million than in the previous year.

 In 2019, Iermolaiev renounced his Ukrainian citizenship and became a citizen of Cyprus.

 In 2021, Iermolaiev's Alef Group resumed construction of the Brama complex in Dnipro after a 12-year break.
-One of the towers, with 54 floors, could become the tallest residential building in Ukraine.
+One of the towers, with 54 floors, was the tallest residential building in Ukraine.